allenjywang/allenjywang.github.io/_news/announcement_2.md

 inline: true
 ---

-I joined Tencent and started working on [天涯明月刀](https://wuxia.qq.com/)!
+I joined Tencent and started working on an MMORPG!